gmcastil/vimrc/doc/cheats.md

 Tags
 ----
 C-]	To go to the tag
+C-t	To return from tag (up the tag stack)
+C-w }	Preview in the split
+C-w z	Close the split (after it opens)

 C-d is a thing to show you what completions are available  I think